-Because the medical assisting program can be completed in less than a year, many students use it as a starting point; they become an MA to start earning faster and to get their foot in the door in the medical field, gaining valuable hands-on experience to support a long, successful career in healthcare.
+Because the medical assisting certificate program can be completed in less than a year typically, many students use it as a starting point; they become an MA to start earning faster and to get their foot in the door in the medical field, gaining valuable hands-on experience to support a long, successful career in health care.
 Your education doesn't have to stop when you finish your medical assisting program.

 Medical assistants often have the opportunity to advance their careers by advancing their education and demonstrating their competency and work ethic.
 There are two common career paths for medical assistants:

-They advance by going back to school for a clinical or administrative degree, or
+They can advance by going back to school for a clinical or administrative degree

-They advance by being promoted into supervisory or leadership positions using their medical assistant credentials
+They can advance by being promoted into supervisory or leadership positions using their medical assistant credentials

-Common supervisory titles that a certified medical assistant can fill include office manager, billing supervisor, and practice manager.
+Common supervisory jobs that a certified medical assistant can choose to pursue include office manager, billing supervisor, and practice manager.
 Some practices will reserve leadership roles for those with bachelor's degrees or higher, so if your aspiration is leadership, consider continuing your education.

 Where do you see yourself one year from now?
 Collecting specimens, reassuring worried patients, and processing insurance claims?
 If so, your journey starts today with a single click.
-Apply to the Medical Assisting Certificate Program at The College of Health Care Professions online, and we'll be in touch with you to work out the details.
-We'll point you in the right direction for financial aid, textbooks, and everything else you need so you can focus on becoming a certified medical assistant in just 36 with our on-campus program and 40 weeks in our online program.
+Apply to the Medical Assisting Certificate Program at The College of Health Care Professions online, and we'll be in touch with you with further details.
+We'll point you in the right direction for financial aid, textbooks, and everything else you need so you can focus on becoming a medical assistant in as few as 36 weeks with our on-campus program and 40 weeks in our online program.